Discover more from A Few Things....

-One of the reasons I think we see and will continue to see more bubbles form, intra-group conflicts and rewards to outrage are Rene Girard’s concept of Memetic Desire discussed in his book: Things Hidden Since the Foundation of the World (recommended by Peter Thiel).
+One of the reasons I think we see and will continue to see more bubbles form, intra-group conflicts and rewards to outrage are Rene Girard’s concept of Mimetic Desire discussed in his book: Things Hidden Since the Foundation of the World (recommended by Peter Thiel).

-This was actually a reason why Peter Thiel was so eager to invest in Facebook (Facebook was a company that had fully harnessed and weaponised Memetic Desire).
+This was actually a reason why Peter Thiel was so eager to invest in Facebook (Facebook was a company that had fully harnessed and weaponised Mimetic Desire).
 You can see him discuss it here.

 The key idea being that man doesn’t know what to want or desire, so he desires what others desire.
 We learn what to do and desire from those around us - we want what others want, we want what others have.